Prashant-JT/MonitoringFileChanges/README.md

 a sum of control of your content.

 2. Script "compare_snapshot" to compare the original “photo” with the current content of those folders and report any difference as a text entry in the file /var/log/binchecker.
+There is an "-l" option which checks to the last backup and not to the original one (by default).
 The text entry must be of the type: «the file /bin/ls has a different content.
 Current control sum = 0e9b71b256c37eb521a4a2b0a66593a2.
 Original control sum = 0e9b71b256c37eb521a4a2b0a6659rh3 ».